mimecorg/hot-container/README.md

 Options:

 - `root` - the path of the root directory; the default value is the directory containing the current entry script
-- `dir` - the directory, relative to `root`, containing modules which can be loaded by the containers; the default value is `'.'`
+- `dir` - the directory, relative to `root`, containing modules which are loaded by the container; the default value is `'.'`
 - `aliases` - an object which defines file and directory aliases (see the [aliases](#aliases) section below)
 - `watch` - when enabled, modified modules are automatically reloaded; the default value is `true`
 - `verbose` - when enabled, debugging information is printed to the console; the default value is `false`